VidyaSource/starting-with-data/README.md

 and navigate to *http://127.0.0.1:5000/* in your browser.
 If you see "Everything is running!," then you're running the simple REST application described in the tutorial.

+To see the map, navigate to *http://127.0.0.1:5000/static/map.html.* Note that the map will likely look different from the one in the tutorial because the high poverty projects managed by Donors Choose are changing all the time.

-Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the HTML, SVG, Python, or D3 code yourself in your favorite editor to see what happens.
+Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A), or play with the HTML, SVG, Python, or D3 code yourself in your favorite editor to see what happens.